Largest meat producer getting back online after cyberattack - WTMJ

 JBS is the second-largest producer of beef, pork and chicken in the U.S. If it were to shut down for even one day, the U.S. would lose almost a quarter of its beef-processing capacity, or the equivalent of 20,000 beef cows, according to Trey Malone, an assistant professor of agriculture at Michigan State University.

+But he said regulations can also have an unintentional negative effect.
+Some companies might consider them the ceiling — not the starting point — for how they need to manage risk, he said,

+“Bottom line: regulation can help, but it is not the panacea,”‘ White said.

-The closures reflect the reality that modern meat processing plants are heavily automated, for both food- and worker-safety reasons.
-Computers collect data at multiple stages of the production process, and orders, billing, shipping and other functions are all electronic.
+The JBS plant closures reflect the reality that modern meat processing is heavily automated, for both food- and worker-safety reasons.
+Computers collect data at multiple stages of the production process; orders, billing, shipping and other functions are all electronic.

-JBS, which has not stated publicly that the attack was ransomware, said the cyberattack affected servers supporting its operations in North America and Australia.
-Backup servers weren’t affected and it said it was not aware of any customer, supplier or employee data being compromised.

 JBS plants in Australia resumed limited operations as of Wednesday in New South Wales and Victoria states, Agriculture Minister David Littleproud said.
 The company hoped to resume work in Queensland state on Thursday, he said.